The Manor House

 The main bar area has a bright and airy interior, with light grey wood-panelled walls and a bare-boarded floor.
 Furnishings consist of a mixture of upholstered armchairs and sofa, plus traditional seating at small tables.
 Additionally, there are a number of stools at the front of the pub that appear to have been made out of recycled materials.
 Plenty of old black and white prints of bygone Southsea adorn the walls and the pub is illuminated by clusters of quirky teardrop-shaped lights suspended from above.
 A large flat-panel television is mounted on the wall opposite the bar counter and low-level piped music is played.
 A selection of daily newspapers are available to peruse whilst enjoying a drink.

 The separate dining area to the rear has an exposed brick wall and there is a collection of ornately-framed mirrors to the left.
 An old Marmion Road street sign is prominently displayed.
-Food is served all day (see website for details).
+See Facebook page for food serving times.

 The Marmion stocks three cask beers – Sharp’s Atlantic, Fuller’s London Pride and Dartmoor Jail Ale.
 A standard range of keg lagers is offered, plus a good selection of wines and spirits.